dopeeh/TweakerPrices/README.md

 # How to use
 To use the program put a CSV file in the 'Input' folder.
 This should be in the same format as the example file.
 You can't put multiple files in yet.

-After running the program and watching it scrape like a beast, you will find the output in the 'Output' folder.
+After running the program and watching it scrape, you will find the output in the 'Output' folder.
 That should be all you need!